Our History in Wellness

 In 1994 the name changed once again to Lake Austin Spa Resort and its activities and fitness programs and menu offerings continued to evolve allowing guests greater opportunities to achieve a healthy, active lifestyle, not a quick fix.

 In spring of 2004, after extensive renovations, the 25,000 square-foot LakeHouse Spa opened with spacious men’s and women’s locker rooms, the outdoor Palm Pool with a hot tub and cabanas, the Pool Barn which is home to an indoor Junior Olympic-length lap pool, 30 treatment areas including garden tents and suites and the Bamboo Room – a private outdoor treatment suite with in-ground hot tub, the Iris Salon, the Aster Café and two acres of terraced foliage and aquatic gardens.
 Since 2004, Mike and Billy have continued to enhance the property with guest room redesigns, separate HVAC units for each room to ensure better air quality, common area refurbishments, adding new fitness equipment and offerings and welcoming top chefs and best-selling authors and noted experts for guest programs throughout the year.

 Not long after the new spa opened, Lake Austin Spa Resort quickly became recognized for its casual elegance centered on comfort and beauty.
-Ranked Top 10 for over 10 years by Travel + Leisure and Conde Nast Traveler including most recently, #1 Resort in Texas and the Midwest.
+Ranked Top 10 for over 10 years by Travel + Leisure and Conde Nast Traveler including most recently, #3 Best Spa Resort in the US.